davidlwillson/sofreeus-mirror/event-delivery-guide.md

 VENUE: gives their rap

 COORDINATOR:
-- Use the wrapper-slides to give the SFS Rap.
+- Use the wrapper-slides to give the SFS Rap or just read the Rap.
 - Have students sign-in and join Mattermost now.
 - Introduce TEACHER and topic.
 - If there are more than 6 participant learners, volunteer to assist and ask for volunteers until the ratio of participants/learners to leaders is 6 or less.